rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-relay/deployment.md

         - Registers the Relay Server
         The server is now ready to start processing transactions and a ready message is diplayed on the console.
 For more details on configuration and registration parameters, refer to the [RIF Relay Server documentation](https://github.com/rsksmart/rif-relay-server#overrides).
 - Testnet
-    1. Here's an example configuration file using the off-chain components deployed on RSK Testnet (https://public-node.testnet.rsk.co).
+    1. Here's an example configuration file using the off-chain components deployed on the Rootstock Testnet (https://public-node.testnet.rsk.co).
         > **Important:** Due to specific modules enabled in the RSKj nodes, the RIF Relay Server cannot connect to the public nodes.
         ```json
           {